-Having seen how (in a manner of speaking) the ancestors of turtles, ichthyosaurs and sirenians all conquered the sea, it will not be surprising to find that the ancestors of whales and dolphins also did.
+Having seen how the ancestors of turtles, ichthyosaurs and sirenians all conquered the sea, it will not be surprising to learn that the ancestors of whales and dolphins also did.
 Since before Darwin the assumption has always been that, if God created the world, evolution is excluded: species are fixed, and the world unchanging.
-Microevolution may be possible but not macroevolution (whatever the distinction is held to signify) and least of all the evolution of whales from a terrestrial quadruped.
-If it is incredible for man, it is impossible for God.
-Others, only too happy to have the idea of creation presented thus, consider rather that with Nature anything is possible.
-Thus we have the strange situation where believers in a deity with unlimited power believe that such a transformation could not have happened, while those believing in no such person believe that it must have happened.
+Microevolution may be possible but not macroevolution, and least of all the evolution of whales from a terrestrial quadruped.
+Whatever is incredible for man must be impossible for God.
+Others consider rather that with Nature anything is possible.
+Thus we have the strange situation where believers in a deity with unlimited power believe that the transformation could not have happened, while those believing in no such person believe that it must have happened.
 One party says, “You only believe that whales evolved from land animals because your commitment to common descent forces you to.”
 The other says, “No, there really is evidence for the transition.”

-The oldest group that can be identified as ancestral to modern cetaceans (Neoceti) is the pakicetids.
-Although pakicetids are analysed as most closely related to ambulocetids and to the pair consisting of remingtonocetids and protocetids, pakicetids and ambulocetids are largely contemporary in the fossil record.
-Likewise the second pair.
+The oldest group that can be identified as ancestral to modern cetaceans is the pakicetids.
+Although pakicetids are analysed as most closely related to ambulocetids and then to the pair consisting of remingtonocetids and protocetids, pakicetids and ambulocetids are largely contemporary in the fossil record.
+So too are the second pair, the remingtonocetids and protocetids.
 At the beginning of the Middle Eocene all four groups were contemporary.
-So the points at which they diverged from each other must lie further back in time, and pakicetids and ambulocetids, for example, are to be conceived as stemming from an ancestor common to both rather than that ambulocetids evolved from pakicetids.
+The points at which they diverged from each other must therefore lie further back in time, and pakicetids and ambulocetids, to take the two oldest groups, must have stemmed from an ancestor common to both of them.

-A middle-Eocene group possibly related to cetaceans was a group termed raoellids.
-They share similarities of teeth and a thickening of part of the bone enclosing the middle ear which, in cetaceans, is a modification for hearing under water.
-As cetaceans became more aquatic, air sinuses isolated the middle ear from the braincase to adjust further for the change of medium.
+A middle-Eocene group possibly related to cetaceans was a group called raoellids.
+They share similarities of teeth and a thickening of part of the bone enclosing the middle ear.
+In cetaceans this thickening is a modification for hearing under water.
+As cetaceans became more aquatic, air sinuses isolated the middle ear from the braincase by way of further adjustment for the change of medium.
 Raoellids are generally understood to be the sister group, with anthracotheres sister to cetaceans + raoellids.
-They split away no later than the Early Eocene and the anthracotheres some time before that, about the same time as most other modern mammals appeared in the fossil record.
+The raoellids split away no later than the Early Eocene and the anthracotheres some time before that, about the same time as most other modern mammals appeared in the fossil record.
 Raoellids predominantly inhabited the shallow waters overlying modern-day India and Pakistan.
 Anthracotheres and hippopotamids are decidedly an African group.

 Protocetids – Maiacetus is a well-preserved example – had a nasal opening further back along the snout than their predecessors.
-The opening was the original of the blowhole and over time would continue to shift until it reached the top of the head, closest to the air/water interface.
-Although they still had residual hooves, their long digits, probably webbed, would have made terrestrial motion ungainly.
-Like seals and sea lions, they probably came ashore to rest, mate and give birth.
+Over time the opening continued to shift until it reached the top of the head, closest to the air/water interface, and became a blowhole.
+Although protocetids still had residual hooves, their long digits, probably webbed, would have made terrestrial motion ungainly.
+Like seals and sea lions, they most likely came ashore only to rest, mate and give birth.
 A shark bite in the carcase of one protocetid shows that the animal was swimming when attacked (Bianucci & Gingerich 2011).
 Originating in Indo-Pakistan, protocetids spread westwards along the north and west coasts of Africa.
-From there, they somehow crossed the Atlantic, like the sirenians, and eventually reached the west coast of tropical South America (Lambert et al. 2019).
-A few thousand years seems ample time for a population to spread this far.
+From there, like the sirenians, they somehow crossed the Atlantic and eventually reached the west coast of tropical South America (Lambert et al. 2019).
+A few thousand years seems ample time for a population to spread that far.
 The geological timescale imputes millions of years.

 Basilosaurids, overlapping the protocetids chronologically, were markedly more whale-like.
-The best known basilosaurid is the 5-metre-long Dorudon, of Late Eocene age; the largest, Basilosaurus itself, grew to 15-20 m and hunted Dorudon calves.
+Best known is the 5-metre-long Dorudon, of Late Eocene age.
+The largest, Basilosaurus itself, grew to 15-20 m and hunted Dorudon calves.
 In contrast to protocetids, basilosaurids had flippers, a fluke at the end of the tail – now the main instrument of propulsion, as in modern cetaceans – and vertebrae that were both longer and more numerous.
 The neck, however, was shorter.
 In other respects basilosaurids were intermediate.
 Hindlimbs were present but greatly reduced, their teeth were still differentiated into incisors, canines, premolars and molars, and like most mammals they had only three phalanges per finger.
-Basilosaurids are likely to have had blubber, if only to help streamline their bodies.
+Probably they had blubber, if only to help streamline their bodies.
 Later, blubber would have the additional function of providing insulation in cold water and a store of energy during long migrations.
 They also needed to have developed, by this stage, kidneys capable of processing salt water.
 Basilosaurids had a global distribution.